Molitor first opened in 1929, for 60 years it was Paris' most popular swimming baths, known for its two swimming pools and its avant-garde atmosphere.

 But Molitor quickly released itself from its principal intended use, gradually transforming itself into a place for socialising and events: the artists' gala was held at Molitor in 1931, from 1934 it was the annual venue of the "Fête de l'Eau" and its bathing beauty contest, not forgetting the restaurants, bar-tobacconist and hairdressing salon which surrounded this otherworldly swimming pool.

-The winter pool is a faithful reproduction of the original pool designed by the Molitor's architect Lucien Pollet.
-He had his offices just to the right of the original entrance to the winter pool; today this is the entrance to the Villa Molitor.
+The indoor pool is a faithful reproduction of the original pool designed by the Molitor's architect Lucien Pollet.
+He had his offices just to the right of the original entrance to the indoor pool; today this is the entrance to the Villa Molitor.

 “ That was certainly the best time of my life.
 The ambience was wonderful, we worked from 7am to 7pm, we were four boys and we got on fantastically well together and what's more we earned a pretty good living which was no small thing.
 We were not salaried, but we collected the money for the cabin rentals and tips, that went into a pot that we shared that out amongst ourselves.
 There were a lot of regulars who would come early in the morning to reserve their cabins (always the same one).
 The tool of our trade was the key that opened the cabins; I kept mine as a souvenir.